Updated: 12/1/2014: New Firmware improves the benchmark scores. Check it out in the Setup and Benchmarks section.

 There are pre-defined buckets (folders) where you can separate your favorite apps by category.
 Looking for Music?
 Click on the musical note.
 Want to play a game?
 Click on the game controller.
 Everything is quite intuitive.The only drawback is that none of these buckets are populated the first time you turn the device on.
 But, this gives you the ability to add only the apps you want, and not have to clean out the bloatware.

 There are several utilities and cool extras included right out of the box.
 I’ve already mentioned the Wi-Fi Analyzer.
-There is also CloudTV, AirPlay Pro (normally a $5 app), ExpressVPN and SOPCast, just to name a few.
+There is also CloudTV, AirPlay Pro (normally a $5 app), ExpressVPN which is a VPN for Android devices, and SOPCast, just to name a few.
 MINIX also includes native Miracast support in the NEO X8.

 The NEO X8 ships with XBMC 13.2 Gotham, XBMC 13.2.
 This isn’t your normal, run-of-the-mill version of Gotham, though.
 This is the world’s first 4K XBMC.
 I wasn’t able to test the 4K capabilities, unfortunately.
 However, the majority of our video testing was done through XBMC and it performed perfectly.